pingng/tadlib/README.md

 Tensor avgSoftmaxCost = div(totalSoftmaxCost, constant(actualBatchSize));
 ```

-Then trigger backpropagation of the gradients:
+Then we trigger backpropagation of the gradients:
 ```java
 avgSoftmaxCost.backward();
 ```